Last Updated on May 27, 2026 by Dr Gary Danko

 Just a body that understands the message: “We are safe enough now.
 We can soften.”

-You’re allowed to have a body that trusts the moment between wake and sleep.
+You’re allowed to have a body that feels safe enough to fully rest.

 Add your first comment to this post